 What can I do if I have low milk supply?

 Find good support

-Finding a good IBCLC lactation consultant to support you to maximise your milk production will be invaluable.
+Finding a good breastfeeding specialist such as an IBCLC lactation consultant to support you to maximise your milk production will be invaluable.
 They will be able to share good breastfeeding tips, help you with positioning, and latching and make a specially tailored plan for you and your baby.
-See Baby Not Gaining Weight, How to Increase Milk Supply When Pumping and How to Make More Breast Milk for more reading.
+See How to Make More Breast Milk, How to Increase Milk Supply When Pumping and Baby Not Gaining Weight for more reading.

-There are many possible reasons that could contribute to a low milk supply.
-Knowing the reasons for a milk supply coming in late, or never seeming to get established can help prevent it happening in the first place, or prevent it with a subsequent baby.
+There are many reasons that could contribute to a low milk supply.
+Knowing the possible reasons for a milk supply coming in late, or never seeming to get established can help prevent it happening, maximise the mother’s milk supply if it has already happened or prevent low milk supply with a subsequent baby.
 It will also provide an explanation for the mother who is grieving for her lost breastfeeding experience.
 With the right help and information, breastfeeding works well and the number of mothers who truly have low milk supply are a small minority.